FNNDSC/oldir/README.md

 cargo build --release
 ```

-For compatibility, it's preferable to compile on an x86_64 Ubuntu 20.04 machine.
+For compatibility, please compile on an x86_64 Ubuntu 20.04 machine.

 ### Creating Examples